-Are you looking for information on the Dublin probate process?
+Are you looking for information on the probate process?
 You’ve come to the right place.
-Lewman Law has years of experience in estate planning, as well as what’s involved in settling an estate.
+Lewman Law has a Dublin probate lawyer with years of experience in estate planning, as well as what’s involved in settling an estate.
 Keep reading for an overview of the basics.

 The Dublin Probate Process

 It’s essential to first note that the probate process varies depending on which state you reside in.
 So, what’s true for California won’t necessarily be relevant to someone who lives in Tennessee.
 This is another reason why we recommend working with a skilled Dublin probate lawyer.

 Before moving on, let’s define what we even mean when we talk about probate.
 Essentially, probate is the legal process that is set in motion after someone dies.
 If the deceased left behind a will, it needs to be reviewed and accepted as a valid document before their estate can be finalized.